Estimated reading time: 7 minutes

-What are their accomplishments in prior positions – Look for quantifiable accomplishments, i.e.: Candidate developed an excel document to track and report on quarterly customer comment cards or candidate developed budgeting process for ten plus departments.
+What are their accomplishments in prior positions – Look for quantifiable accomplishments, i.e., the Candidate developed an Excel document to track and report on quarterly customer comment cards or the candidate developed a budgeting process for ten-plus departments.

 What is the length of employment at other positions – You want to see if there is a pattern with someone changing jobs every few years.
 This is sometimes an indication of employment instability.